bagder/uncurled/evolution/production.md

 Source and to have contributed to Open Source than they were in the past.

 The way we produce Open Source has also changed drastically.
-We use different and better tools, we have better services provided for free or at low cost, we have to a large degree switched to other languages and there are indications that the licenses used are changing over time.
+We use different and better tools, we have better services provided gratis or at low cost, we have to a large degree switched to other languages and there are indications that the licenses used are changing over time.